 The company originally purchased 122 stores: 77 KFC stores, 43 Pizza Hut stores and two joint KFC and Pizza Hut stores.
 This number has grown significantly every year since.
 The stores are mainly located in metropolitan areas, but both brands are venturing into smaller towns more and more.

 In 2011, Restaurant Brands acquired the New Zealand franchise for Carl's Jr., an exciting new burger brand, entering a new phase of international growth.
-The brand commenced rolling out stores in late 2012 and expects to have more than 10 stores in operation by 2014.
+The brand commenced rolling out stores in late 2012 and now has nearly 20 stores in operation.

 Restaurant Brands leverages its operating capabilities on the brand strengths of its KFC, Pizza Hut and Starbucks franchisors: Yum!
 Restaurants International for KFC and Pizza Hut, Starbucks Coffee International for Starbucks and CKE Restaurants, Inc for Carl's Jr.